6 Steps to Create the Most Comprehensive Sales Report

 That couldn't be further from the truth.

-Sales reports have the power to illuminate the foggy parts of a business process and provide a company with the direction it has to move if it means to advance and grow.
+Sales reports have the power to illuminate the foggy parts of a business process and provide a company with the direction it needs to move if it means to advance and grow.

 Companies that recognize the possibilities of sales reports can make informed decisions moving forward, while the companies that ignore them might be left scrambling in the dark, merely guessing at what could be improved.